adonaidiofanes/Barra-do-Governo-do-Brasil-Drupal/README.md

 Its use is regulated by Normative Instruction No. 2 of 16 December 2009, which can be found on the website of the <a href="http://www.secom.gov.br/manuais-e-marca/internet" target="_blank">Secretariat of Social Communication of the Presidency - SECOM</a>.

 The implementation presented provides improvements to the code of the examples provided as reducing the amount of code; compliance and accessibility.

+Last updated: 06/13/2014
+* Bar updated to standardize the electoral period.